ArantxaDR/yt-channel-list/README.md

 # yarn install
 ```

-#### To run the client project use the URL 'http://localhost:5173/'
+#### To run the client frontend use the URL 'http://localhost:5173/'
 ```
 # npm run dev
 ```